 All testing will be conducted by the Lab Manager and the sample submission procedure will be as follows.

 - Choose a test form at the bottom of this page and submit for approval.
 (There will no longer be any hard copy forms in the folders next to my office R 3127 as used to be and no hard copies of any forms included with samples).

-- Once the submission form is received and accepted by Birgit Andersen and if there are no questions from either party you can place the samples in a plastic ziplock bag with your NAME clearly written on the bag and all samples in the bag clearly labeled.
+- Once the submission form is received and accepted by the lab manager and if there are no questions from either party you can place the samples in a plastic ziplock bag with your NAME clearly written on the bag and all samples in the bag clearly labeled.
 (Please make sure that wherever your name is written on the plastic bag it is covered up with clear tape as all sample bags will be sprayed with Isopropanol prior to handling which will dissolve most markers!! )